ilyindanny/Git_And_Markdown/git_instruction.md

 Use these commands:

 - "**git branch**" - show names of branches.
 Or use the code with command:
-    - "new branch name" to create new branch
-    - "-d "branch name"" - delete the branch
-- "**git merge**" - use the code with command:
-    - "branch name" - to merge data from "branch name" to current branch.
-- "**git push**" - push data to Github.
-Also use "**git push -u origin 'branch name'**" if you want to push new branch to Github, wich isn't on Github yet.
     - "**git branch** 'new branch name'" to create new branch
     - "**git branch** -d 'branch name'" - delete the branch